top of page

 The state park was closed in 2020 after a destructive weather event.
 Thanks to improvements paid for by the passage of a 2022 constitutional amendment, Little River is able to open its gates again, but the improvements haven’t quite finished yet.

-GRAND OPENING: AWF Delta & Bay Conservation Center at Five Rivers set April 21 as opening date
+AWF Delta & Bay Conservation Center at Five Rivers

 Big news for Spanish Fort, AL + the Mobile Bay area!
-After months of anticipation, Alabama Wildlife Federation is ready to show off its hard work at the grand opening of the AWF Delta & Bay Conservation Center at Five Rivers.
-At 10AM on Tuesday, April 21, visitors will be able to take in all the improvements + additions made to the center.
+After months of anticipation, Alabama Wildlife Federation shows off its hard work at the AWF Delta & Bay Conservation Center at Five Rivers.

 Native Plant List in Alabama